The Image Displays An Expanded Circular Flow Diagram

 The Foreign Sector

 The foreign sector represents international trade and financial flows between a country and the rest of the world.
-Exports represent goods and services produced domestically and sold to foreign buyers, while imports represent goods and services produced abroad and purchased by domestic consumers.
+Still, exports represent goods and services produced domestically and sold to foreign buyers, while imports represent goods and services produced abroad and purchased by domestic consumers.
 The foreign sector also includes international capital flows, such as foreign investment in domestic assets and domestic investment in foreign assets.

 • Exports: Goods and services produced domestically and sold to foreign buyers.